Artanejp/common_source_project-fm7/source/readme_by_artane.txt

   * Upstream 2016-04-13
   * [VM] Add pseudo sounds (i.e. FDD seek), need sound files (even not WAV file at Qt porting), see doc/VMs/foo.txt .
   * [VM][DATAREC][FDCs] Update STATE_VERSION of some devices.
+  * [VM/FM7] VRAM: Make gcc using SIMD (when optimize options have set) to be faster rendering.
   * [VM/X1,FM7] load_state(): Keep backward compatibility to SNAPSHOT 20160923.
   * [VM/EVENT] Extend permitted sound events to 32 to use sound files (reserved feature).
   * [VM/EVENT] Update MAX_SOUND from 8 to 16.